c6o/docs/content/examples/provisioners.md

-# Provisioner Examples
+# Examples

-Several example provisioners exist in the `/packages/provisioners` directory to get you started.
-See for example the `vscode` provisioner that implements several endpoints as a starting point.
+Several example provisioners exist to get you started.
+See, for example, the `vscode` provisioner that implements several provisioner methods as a starting point.

-### Provisioning
+### Install/Create Example

-See mongodb for the most complex example.
-Node-RED for the simplest.
+For a more complex example of installing an application, see the mongodb provisioner.
 VSCode, Grafana, Prometheus, Node-RED have example install user interfaces.

-### Deprovisioning
+### Configurable Uninstall Example

-VSCode has several deprovisioning options and UI.
+VSCode has remove options and supporting UI.

-### Settings/Ask
+### Settings and Application Linking

-The istio provisioner can dynamically link to the Grafana application.
+The istio provisioner can dynamically link to Prometheus and Grafana applications using an API.

-### API

-Grafana exposes a dashboard API.